polkadot-developers/polkadot-docs/infrastructure/running-a-validator/onboarding-and-offboarding/set-up-validator.md

     polkadot --sync warp
     ```

-    Warp sync ensures that your node quickly gets up-to-date with the latest finalized state.
-The historical blocks will be downloaded in the background as the node continues to operate.
+    Warp sync ensures that your node quickly updates to the latest finalized state.
+The historical blocks are downloaded in the background as the node continues to operate.

-3. **Monitor sync progress** - to track how much progress your node has made, check the logs printed by the `polkadot` process.
-Look for information about the latest block that has been processed and compare it with the current highest block using tools like [Telemetry](https://telemetry.polkadot.io/#list/Polkadot%20CC1){target=\_blank} or [PolkadotJS Block Explorer](https://polkadot.js.org/apps/#/explorer){target=\_blank}.
+3. **Monitor sync progress** - to track how your node's progress, check the logs printed by the `polkadot` process.
+Look for information about the latest processed block and compare it with the current highest block using tools like [Telemetry](https://telemetry.polkadot.io/#list/Polkadot%20CC1){target=\_blank} or [PolkadotJS Block Explorer](https://polkadot.js.org/apps/#/explorer){target=\_blank}.

 #### Database Snapshot Services